-Executive Order 13985,

-Advancing Racial Equity and

-Support for Underserved

-Communities through the

-Federal Government (2021)

-defines equity as the "...

-consistent and systematic fair, just, and impartial treatment

-of all individuals, including

-individuals who belong to
+Executive Order 13985.
+Advancing Racial Equity and Support for Underserved Communities through the Federal Government (2021) defines equity as the "... consistent and systematic fair, just, and impartial treatment of all individuals, including individuals who belong to underserved communities...."3

-underserved communities...."
-3

 Accessibility in this broader sense requires an integrated view of transportation and land use since decisions made in one field will intrinsically affect the other.
 Planners and decision-makers must consider who takes trips, to where, and how they choose to travel.
-The underlying goal of any regional transportation system is to connect people to economic opportunity and quality of life, and accessibility is the way to measure the ease of reaching a destination, no matter how one chooses to travel.
+The underlying goal of any regional transportation system is to connect people to economic opportunity and quality of life, and accessibility is the way to measure the ease of reaching a destination, no matter how one chooses to travel.2 options to meet the needs of all community members based on their unique needs and challenges.
+Metroplan's Public Participation Plan (3-P) guides equity in our transportation planning process by considering equity early and often through public participation, data collection and analysis.
+This improves the planning process's ability to adequately respond to the needs of the community it serves.